Pensions you've yet to take

 When you started saving using a personal pension, the type of investment(s) chosen may have been focused on growth for your future retirement.
 Now that you are closer to retirement, you may wish to review where your money is invested so it continues to match your current attitude to investment risk.
 For example you may want to move into lower risk investments.
 Although this reduces the growth potential of your plan, it should help to protect its value.

 As part of your review you should also look to consider the performance and charges of your investments.

-Ask your pension provider for information on the current range of funds available.
+Ask your pension provider for information on the current range of investment options available.